 If we don't have time, Trader Joe's is our go-to for dried fruit because they have a huge variety from the expected (dates, figs, and apricots) to the unexpected (dried orange slices).

 Just as critical as fruit are some great nuts, of which, again, Trader Joes has a good assortment.
 Go with at least three different types including a simple roasted, salted nut, one that's flavored (say rosemary or truffle or chile), and one that's in-shell.
 We know that last one is not a need-to-have but there's something about guests having something to do with their food that makes a party even more fun.

 While you're at it, make sure your cheeseboard has a mix of textures.
 Tbh, this will probably just naturally happen as you buy the elements of the cheeseboard, but, just gut check yourself before you start building the board.

-Maybe it's a salsa you found at your local gourmet store, a chocolate bar you brought back from you last trip, or a homemade cracker, but adding something unexpected to the cheeseboard acts as a sort of icebreaker and gets people talking.
+Maybe it's a fruit salsa you found at your local gourmet store, a chocolate bar you brought back from you last trip, or a homemade cracker, but adding something unexpected to the cheeseboard acts as a sort of icebreaker and gets people talking.
 (Something especially helpful when you're throwing an event where not all the guests have met before.)

 Make It Gorgeous (But Still Functional)

 As you noticed from our photo, we like arranging the cheeses, placing complementary flavors nearby, and then filling in all the empty space with the fresh fruit and nuts.

 You definitely want to put some thought into it (and maybe even take some inspiration from these cheeseboard tips from Saveur), but make sure it's still a cheese board that's easy to eat and, most importantly, delicious!

 Okay, there you have it -- our essential cheese board tips for your next gathering.
 Any other tips we forgot?
 Let us know in the comments below!